mf-dlcz/AI/week_1/ml_pipelines.md

 - The pipeline takes in and prepares data.
     - It then trains the model on the processed data and evaluates how well the model performs.
-    - It then trains the model so that others can use it.
+    - It also deploys the trained model so that others can use it.

 A typical machine learning pipeline includes the following stages: